xen-project/xen/docs/misra/deviations.rst

        semantics that do not lead to unexpected behaviour.
      - Tagged as `safe` for ECLAIR.

+   * - R11.1
+     - The conversion from 'void noreturn (*)(...)' to 'void (*)(...)' is safe because the semantics of the 'noreturn' attribute do not alter the calling convention or behavior of the resulting code, parameters handling remain consistent.
+     - Tagged as `safe` for ECLAIR.

    * - R11.2
      - The conversion from a pointer to an incomplete type to unsigned long does not lose any information, provided that the target type has enough